What are Parabens?

 A 2016 study identified that 80% of personal care products contain parabens and that they (and endocrine disrupting hormones) affect women’s health.
 Products that may contain parabens include: antacids, anti-aging creams, conditioner, creams, deodorant, face masks, hair gel, lip balm, lipstick, lotions, make-up, mentholated rubs, pharmaceuticals, shampoo, shaving gel soap, suppositories, some pre-packaged food (dairy, fish, ketchup, mayonnaise, oils, pickles, and poultry, just to name a few), and toothpaste.
 The possibilities are endless.

-For an extensive database on products which ingredients contain parabens, click here.
+EWG’s Skin Deep has a cosmetic’s database and identifies products which ingredients contain parabens.
 (Warning : you’ll be sifting through a lot of information).
 It also has a search feature so you can look for the products you use, examine the ingredients, and get some feedback on how safe this organization (Skin Deep) thinks it is for you.
 I looked up my facial cleansing regimen (Andalou Natural 1,000 Roses cleansing foam, day cream, exfoliator, facial serum, mask, night cream, and toner) and am happy to report no parabens…however, I do need to take the time to research the other unpronounceable ingredients.

 How Can You Test Your Paraben Levels?

 Yep!
 You sure can.
 Talk to your physician to see if it’s a test they can order for you.
 Your insurance company may, or may not, cover the costs.
 You fast for eight hours and pee in a little cup.
 The test results are usually available within 10-14 days.